Why research with us?

 Areas of research and development

 Our technologies include the latest Shima Seiki Apex 3 design systems used to create and programme our 4 Shima Seiki flatbed knitting machines with seamless 3D, jacquard, intarsia and hybrid knitted/woven capabilities.
-The lab also has 2 digital textile printers with roll to roll and flatbed printing options as well as a Feltloom for producing non-woven materials.
+The lab also has a Mutoh digital textile printer, a TC2 digital weaving loom and a Feltloom for producing non-woven materials.
 Much of our current R+D activity is in the area of functional textiles in which conductive fibres and yarns are integrated into materials to provide electronic circuitry and sensors.
 Other areas include 3D knit design, digital textile design and printing, needle felting, digital supply and distribution chains, sustainability, materials development and resource development for teaching and learning.

 Researchers working at the TDL include staff and postgraduate students from Textile Design, Fashion Design, Creative Technologies, Industrial Design and associated AUT research centres.
 Our research continues to become more multi-disciplinary requiring collaboration with colleagues from across the University including Health Sciences, Engineering, and Sports and Recreation.